Bill Carmody

 David Beats Goliath

-By uncovering evidence of commercial fraud, Bill helped a small contractor conquer a multi-national conglomerate.
+By exploiting evidence of unsafe working conditions, Bill helped a small contractor conquer a multi-national conglomerate.
 This “David v.
 Goliath” scenario pitted Carmody’s plaintiff client against one of the world’s largest oil companies.
 The case centered around the defendant’s refusal to pay for refinery construction work performed by the plaintiff in El Paso.
-But Bill capitalized on then-favorable venue rules to hold the case more than 800 miles away, in Beaumont – where the oil company had recently laid off hundreds of workers.
+But Bill capitalized on a then-favorable venue provision to haul the case more than 800 miles away, to Beaumont, which was still raw from the oil company’s recent layoff of hundreds of workers.

-The case was originally viewed only as a million-dollar breach of contract claim; however, Carmody identified a wholly different type of claim that his client’s previous lawyers had missed.
-It capitalized on the oil company’s most vulnerable conduct – its reckless disregard for worker safety.
+The case was originally viewed only as a million-dollar breach of contract claim, yet Carmody identified a wholly different type of claim that his client’s previous lawyers had missed.
+The claim seized on the oil company’s most vulnerable conduct – its disregard for worker safety.
 The argument was novel: The defendant’s false assurances of safe working conditions inside crude oil towers constituted fraudulent misrepresentations.
-While the damages of the workers who suffered illnesses were obvious, much less obvious was his client’s fraud damages, in the form of increased workers compensation premiums.
-After an arduous 2-month trial – featuring a paperless, multi-media presentation, complete with an in-court, full-size model of a quarter section of a crude oil tower – the jury found that the oil company committed fraud and awarded Bill’s client over $61 million.
+While the workers’ injury claims were clear, it wasn’t clear how Bill’s client’s had standing to raise them.
+That was until Bill connected the dots – the workers’ injuries triggered his clients own financial injury hidden in the form of increased workers compensation premiums.

 See, National Law Journal, February 10, 1997, “The Big Numbers of 1996” and Dallas Business Journal, January 17-23, 1997, “Carmody Firm May be Tiny, but Judgment was Mighty.”